oracle-quickstart/oci-cloudnative/src/carts/README.md

       SELECT c.json_document.customerId
       FROM carts c
       ```
-      See [examples.sql](examples.sql) for more examples of how SQL can be used over the _carts_ collection used by this service.
+      See [sql/examples.sql](sql/examples.sql) for more examples of how SQL can be used over the _carts_ collection used by this service.

     * **Multimodel** - Data stored in JSON collections can be queried along side other types of data in Oracle Database such as relational, geospatial, graph, and so on.
-See [examples.sql](examples.sql) for an example that joins the _cart_ collection with other relational tables.
+See [sql/examples.sql](sql/examples.sql) for an example that joins the _cart_ collection with other relational tables.

     * **Autonomous** - JSON collections benefit from all the general features of the [autonomous database](https://www.oracle.com/database/what-is-autonomous-database.html) such as advanced security, automated patching, automated backups, and so on.